ANIMALS

 Diet: Algae, Carrion, Snails, Seaweed

 Description: Purple carapace, sometimes olive green, olive brown, white and red, but other color variations usually occur in juveniles.
+Otherwise very similar to H. oregonensis in terms of size and carapace morphology.
 Pincers equal with purple spotted patterns.
 Males larger than Females.
 Legs tipped with yellow.
 Usually found under rocks.
 Feeds at night.

 Habitat: Tidepools and sometimes rock crevices.
 High to low intertidal.